MOHAMD-ASHRAF/news_app/README.md

 # news

-Developed a news application that features a variety of news content, including sports, from a diverse range of destinatio
+Developed a news application that features a variety of news content, including sports, from a diverse range of destinations.

 ## Getting Started